Events and Tickets

 Use this section to decide whether tickets are required and who can get them.

-- Turn ticketing on only when the event really needs controlled entry or registration.
+- Turn ticketing on only when the event really needs controlled entry, reservations, checkout, or QR access.

 - Set capacity deliberately.